ignatiusmb/aubade/workspace/content/05-semantics.md

 Where we usually use indentation to represent the start of a nested maps, we can additionally denote them using a compressed syntax by combining the properties into one key separated by a colon without space, such as `key:x: value`.
 This should only be declared at the top-level and not inside nested maps.

-### Content
+## Body

-Everything after front matter will be considered as content and will be parsed as markdown.
+Everything after front matter will be considered as the body and will be parsed as markdown.
 You can use the `!{}` syntax to access the metadata from the front matter.

 ```yaml
 ---